Description

 PHP object injection occurs when user-controlled data is passed to

 unserialize().
-PHP's serialization format encodes the class name and properties of objects -- an attacker can craft a serialized string that instantiates any class defined in the application with arbitrary property values.Magic methods like
+The serialized format encodes the class name and properties of objects, so an attacker can craft a string that instantiates any class defined in the application with arbitrary property values.What triggers __toString().
+The magic method runs whenever PHP needs the object as a string:

 Flag